 The trailhead to Joppenbergh Mountain sits directly behind the main drag so lace up those hiking boots and hit the trail.
 The 1.5 mile long loop brings you up and over Joppenbergh Mountain so expect terrific views of the surrounding area and a cardio workout.
 While it’s a popular spot for sunset, don’t forget that you’ll be heading down the rocky trail in the dark.

-The Rosendale Trestle is perhaps, the town’s most signature feature.
+The Rosendale Trestle is perhaps, the town’s most significant feature.
 The gorgeous structure brings bikers and walkers 150 feet above the Rondout Creek and offers a quiet place to take in the views before heading back to town.

 What to do in Rosendale, New York